tourism in swat valley pakistan

 The British Queen Elizabeth II during a visit to Swat in 1961 called Swat “Swiss of the East (Pakistan / Asia)” because of its similarity to the country and its similarity to local beauty and Switzerland.
 In addition, the Swat Valley has a pleasant climate and for that reason, locals and tourists call it the “paradise on earth”.

-In the winter swat sports activities make it very popular and enjoy a tourist destination in Pakistan.
-National and international tourists visit the Swat Valley in winter [2,804 meters (9,199 ft)] to enjoy skiing, skiing, sledding, ice hockey, bandy, snowboarding, speed skating, curling, etc.
+In the winter months, Swat transforms into a hub for sports activities, making it a sought-after tourist destination in Pakistan.
+National and international tourists flock to the Swat Valley, situated at an elevation of 2,804 meters (9,199 feet), to partake in skiing, snowboarding, sledding, ice hockey, bandy, speed skating, curling, and more.

 Saidu Sharif (Capital)